Julie Hambleton

 3. Practice Self-Compassion: Treat yourself with kindness and compassion.
 Replace self-criticism with self-compassion, understanding that everyone makes mistakes and that it’s a part of our learning and growth process.

 4. Replace with Affirmations: Replace negative self-talk with positive affirmations.
 These are powerful statements that reaffirm your strengths and abilities.
-Repeat them regularly to shift your mindset and bolster self-confidence.
+Repeat them regularly to shift your mindset and bolster your self-confidence.

 5. Surround Yourself with Positivity: Surround yourself with positive people, environments, and influences.
 Engage in activities that uplift and inspire you, helping to counteract negative self-talk and promote a healthier outlook.

 6. Seek Professional Help: In some cases, negative self-talk may be more deeply ingrained and require professional assistance.
-Cognitive-behavioral therapy (CBT) has shown to be effective in helping individuals challenge and reframe negative thoughts.
+Cognitive-behavioral therapy (CBT) has been shown to be effective in helping individuals challenge and reframe negative thoughts.

 Keep Talking To Yourself, Just Make It Positive